| This

 the walls opposite your shelter, can dramatically increase your shielding

 protection.
-Every inch thicker adds up to more effective life-saving radiation
+Every inch thicker adds up to more effective life-saving

-be the difference between exposure to a lethal dose of radiation and the
+into place could be the difference between exposure to a lethal dose

-survival of your family.
-The majority of people requiring any sheltering
+of radiation and the survival of your family.
+The majority of people

-at all will be many miles downwind, and they will not need to stay sheltered
+requiring any sheltering at all will be many miles downwind, and they

-for weeks on end.
-In fact, most people will only need to stay sheltered
+will not need to stay sheltered for weeks on end.
+In fact, most people

-full-time for a few days before they can start coming out briefly to attend
+can start coming out briefly to attend to quick essential chores.
+Later,

-to quick essential chores.
-Later, they can begin spending ever more time
+they can begin spending ever more time out of the shelter daily, only

-out of the shelter daily, only coming back in to sleep.
-As miserable as
+coming back in to sleep.
+As miserable as it might seem now, you and

-it might seem now, you and your family can easily endure that, especially
+your family can easily endure that, especially compared to the alternative.

-compared to the alternative.
-It's really not so difficult to build an
+It's really not so difficult to build an effective family fallout shelter,

-effective family fallout shelter, not to get it done...
+not to get it done...
 RIGHT NOW!

 #6 - ESSENTIAL DETAILS